frankframework/frank-manual/CONTRIBUTING.md

 The manual should everywhere use the same word for the same thing, with the same spelling.

-#### WeAreFrank! and their Products

-In January 2020, the company Integration Partners changes their name to WeAreFrank!.
+#### Terminology

 Please use the right words to reference the company and their products, as listed below:

-* WeAreFrank!: The name of the company that produces the Frank!Framework.
-The exclamation sign is part of the company name, the dot isn't.
-* Frank!Framework: The product being documented in this manual.
+* Frank!Framework: The organisation and product being documented in this manual.
 Note that the exclamation mark is part of the name and that there are two capitals.
-The dot is not part of the name.
+When no special characters are allowed, we use ``frankframework``.
-* Frank: A solution produced with the Frank!Framework.
+* Frank!: A solution produced with the Frank!Framework.
 This is the combination of the Frank!Framework and Frank configs deployed on it.
-* Franks: Plural of Frank.
+* Franks!: Plural of Frank.
-* Frank config(uration): A set of XML files and property files that configures the Frank!Framework to provide a solution for a customer.
+* Frank!Config(uration): A set of XML files and property files that configures the Frank!Framework to provide a solution for a customer.
 A Frank config is typically created by a Frank developer.
 This word is also used for a set of adapters that is defined in or included from the same ``Configuration.xml`` file.
 When you have multiple ``Configuration.xml`` files within your Frank, you have multiple Frank configs.
-* ~Frank code~: For Java developers who edit this manual, it is tempting to use this phrase.
-We kindly ask them to write about "Frank config" instead.
-You do not have to be a programmer to use the Frank!Framework.
-* ~Frank language~: Franks are written in XML, not in a propriatary programming language.
-You can say that Frank configurations are XML documents that satisfy the Frank configuration schema.
-* Frank config(uration) schema: The XML schema document that defines what XML code is valid for configuring the Frank!Framework.
+* Frank!Config(uration) schema: The XML schema document that defines what XML code is valid for configuring the Frank!Framework.
 * Frank!Console: The graphical user interface of the Frank!Framework.
 * Frank!Doc: A complement to this manual that is shorter but provides better search capability.
 It can be accessed through the Frank!Console.
-* Frank developer: Engineer who writes Frank configs.
+* Frank!Developer: Engineer who writes Frank configs.
-* integration specialist: Engineer who wants to integrate software systems at a customer site.
-She may be interested in using the Frank!Framework to do her job.

 #### Cross references